The white sand beach at Gibbs Cay in the Turks and Caicos

 Origin of the Name

-Several local companies offer tours, all catering to cruise guests (and also overnight visitors).
+Several local companies offer tours.
 Tours for cruise guests depart from near the Grand Turk Cruise Center, and others typically depart from Cockburn Town.
 Many include free pickup.

 Lunch is included in many of the tours (sometimes for an extra fee), along with snorkel gear, soft drinks, and water.
-It’s often cooked up right on the beach at Gibbs Cay while you’re swimming and snorkeling with the stingrays.
+The food is often cooked right on the beach while you’re swimming and snorkeling with the stingrays.

 Snorkeling